nabulator/nabulator.github.io/src/openpad.md

 I grew up with an arcade game called Dance Dance Revolution, which was a popular dancing game simulator from 1997.
-I played the  home console version on my PlayStation and cycled through inferior soft, foam pads designed for causal home use.
-Flimsy fabric ripped easily and pads were not well anchored, often drifting during play.
+I played the  home console version on my PlayStation and cycled through were not well anchored, often drifting during play.
 Needless to say, the home dance pads paled drastically when compared to hardened arcade pads, built out of rugged metal frames, with welded support bars, with 1-inch thick acrylic panels and diffused lights to light up the dance